Foreign Companies Setting up in Singapore

 The first entry option for foreign companies would be to set up a branch office in Singapore.
 A branch office is considered an extension of the parent company, and not as a separate legal entity.
 This means that the parent company will be legally responsible for the act or omissions of the branch office.

 Another important point to note would be that branch offices are not regarded as resident entities in Singapore, and hence would not be entitled to the various tax exemptions available to resident companies.
 Branch offices conduct their business activity within the scope of their parent companies, and must file their own audited accounts as well as that of their head offices.

-The registration of a branch office can be done online on BizFile+, either from the parent company’s country, or the parent company can engage a registered filing agent such as a law firm to submit an online application on their behalf.
+The registration of a branch office can be done online on BizFile+, either from the parent company’s country, or the parent company can engage a registered filing agent, such as corporate services firm or a law firm, to submit an online application on their behalf.